-In some cases when an employee is dismissed from their job, the conduct and manner of the dismissal may give rise to a claim for punitive and/or aggravated damages.
-These damages are typically meant to compensate an employee for the distress caused by the employer’s actions and to also punish the employer for cruel behavior.
+In some cases when an employee is dismissed from their job, the conduct and manner of the dismissal may give rise to a claim for aggravated and/or punitive damages.
+Such damages are typically meant to compensate an employee for the distress caused by the employer’s actions and to also punish the employer for cruel behavior.

 Punitive damages are usually awarded in claims where an employer’s actions or conduct are found to be malicious or vindictive.
 The purpose of punitive damages is to punish an employer for any reprehensible conduct that occurred during an employee’s termination.
 While punitive damages are meant to punish an employer’s conduct, they are not intended to compensate an employee for actual damages resulting from the dismissal.

 Wrongful acts that may allow for punitive damages can include the intentional violation of fundamental provisions within an employment contract and the breach of obligations such as a fiduciary duty.

 Employees are also able to claim aggravated damages in a wrongful dismissal.
 The purpose of awarding aggravated damages is to compensate employees when they are dismissed and the manner of dismissal is particularly cruel.
 On the one hand, giving an employee a termination letter and wishing them well in the future is fine.
 On the other hand, yelling at an employee before dismissing them can open the door to an award of aggravated damages.

 Both punitive and aggravated damages can be claimed against an employer when their actions, separate from the act of dismissal, have caused damages to the employee.
 Punitive damages punish an employer while aggravated damages compensate the employee.